wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 Under the hood, this is calling the `I_SENDFD` [ioctl](https://linux.die.net/man/3/ioctl) on one of the Unix socket connections the parent process stood up earlier.
-Because file descriptors are scoped to a process, the receiving process must read a structure out of the connection to determine the integer values of the file descriptors it has been passed.
+Because file descriptors are scoped to a process, the receiving process must read a structure out of the connection to determine the integer value of the file descriptor it has been passed.
-The integer values passed from the parent will not be the same as the values received in the child, despite corresponding to the same resource.
+The values passed from the parent will not be the same as the values received in the child, despite corresponding to the same resource.

-The file descriptor passed to the child process corresponds to a `PipeReader` returned from [io.Pipe()](https://pkg.go.dev/io#Pipe).
+The FD passed to the child process corresponds to a `PipeReader` returned from [io.Pipe()](https://pkg.go.dev/io#Pipe).
 The HTTP body is streamed to the `PipeWriter` as it downloads; enabling the `goav` calls to begin decoding without waiting for the entire response to be read into memory.